-The Gonorrhea Nucleic Acid Amplification (NAA) Test is a urine test, offered in the 8 Test Panel and Gonorrhea + Gonorrhea Panel.
+The gonorrhea Nucleic Acid Amplification (NAA) Test is a urine test, offered in the 8 Test Panel and Gonorrhea + Gonorrhea Panel.
 This test is highly recommended by the CDC for its accuracy.
 There's no swabbing.
 All you do is pee in a cup.
-Before you go to the test center, please be sure not to urinate for at least 1 hour prior to your lab visit for accurate results.

 Yes.
-If you find out you have Gonorrhea, there is an easy treatment for it.
+If you find out you have gonorrhea, there is an easy treatment for it.
 Your health care provider can prescribe antibiotics to kill the bacteria.
-It's important to know that both you and your partner must be treated for Gonorrhea before you can have sexual contact again. t's the best way to avoid getting reinfected.
+It's important to know that both you and your partner must be treated for gonorrhea before you can have sexual contact again. t's the best way to avoid getting reinfected.
 And, as always, follow your doctor's instructions carefully.

 What if I don't get treated for gonorrhea?